 Warning: Follow the manuals' safety precautions when operating power tools and saws.
 Failure to do so could result in bodily injury.
 Always wear safety goggles, work gloves, and proper footwear to reduce the risk of injury.

 Selecting a Replacement Door

 After deciding to replace your sliding glass door, you will want to determine the material of the replacement doors.
 You will also need to determine the level of energy efficiency you want that corresponds to your budget.
 Before purchasing a replacement door, be sure to measure the existing sliding glass door, doorframe, and threshold.

-Types of sliding glass doors.
 Typically, sliding glass doors are constructed of aluminum, wood, vinyl, fiberglass, or foam core.
 To choose which material is right for your home, consult a sliding glass door retail specialist or manufacturer.
-These instructions use a vinyl sliding glass door as the example.
+These instructions use a vinyl sliding glass door as an example.

 For a sliding glass door to be considered energy-efficient, it must have a high-performance glaze.
 Most sliding glass doors are double paned with a low-emissivity (low-e) coating that qualifies as energy efficient.

 Fenestration products (windows, doors, and skylights) are rated based on their solar heat gain coefficient (SHGC) and U-factor.
 The SHGC is the ratio of the solar heat gain entering a space through the fenestration product to the incident solar radiation, measuring how well the product blocks heat from the sun.
 The SHGC is expressed as a value between 0 and 1.
 The lower the SHGC, the less solar heat is entering a space.